 There has been a lot of raving on twitter and facebook over recent times about the Scicon range of bike bags.
-We were randomly lent one when we went to New Zealand earlier this year and what a difference it made to traveling with a bike.
+We were randomly lent one when we went to New Zealand earlier this year and what a difference it made to travelling with a bike.
 So light and easy to lug around.
-So we thought we would have a further look in to the range…
+So we thought we would have a further look into the range.

-Part of the enjoyment of traveling interstate or internationally to a triathlon race, holiday or training camp is the pleasure of seeing new destinations and having your bike with you to get out and about and of course perform at your best come race day.
-It can also be burdensome traveling with the bike thanks to the not so friendly check in staff and those pesky scales and baggage limits.
+Part of the enjoyment of travelling interstate or internationally to a triathlon race, holiday or training camp is the pleasure of seeing new destinations and having your bike with you to get out and about and of course perform at your best-come race day.
+It can also be burdensome travelling with the bike thanks to the not so friendly check-in staff and those pesky scales and baggage limits.
 Throw in the not so gentle baggage handlers and you can add a few extra levels of stress to your trip. â€œWill my bike get there safe and sound and how much will the airline try to slug me in excess charges?
 We all can tell tales of the trips where the excess baggage charges cost more than the airfare itself.